lksshw/srnet-demo/README.md

 Note:
 * This demo uses the tensorflow version of SRNET.
 Change the code to the pytorch version (on my github).
 * Streamlit is extremely slow because it has to load weights for the CRAFT model as well as for the SRNET model.
 Find a way to change this.
+Feel free to build from scratch.
 * You could perhaps write a script for the bounding box detection and remove the craft model.
 * I won't be able to help / assist because I'm extremely busy.

-Please maintain this repo however you see fit.
-Once you have a fast demo running, you can perhaps opensource it through this repo.
+Please maintain this codebase however you see fit.
+Once you have a fast demo running, you can opensource it through this repo.
+You'll get all credit of course.